entropia/paperless-asn-qr-codes/README.md

 Currently tested and known working are:
 - Avery L4731 (DIN A4 Labels)

+## Tips & Tricks

+In case your printer has alignment issues, you can generate a PDF with borders around the labels by using the `--border` option.

 ## License

 `paperless-asn-qr-codes` is distributed under the terms of the